ModiApp/modi-app/README.md

 ### GitHub Actions Issues

 If the deployment fails:
-1. Check that the `FIREBASE_TOKEN` secret is properly set
-2. Verify your Firebase project ID in `.firebaserc` matches your actual project
+1. Verify your Firebase project ID in `.firebaserc` matches your actual project
-3. Ensure your Firebase project has the necessary APIs enabled (Cloud Functions, Firestore)
+2. Ensure your Firebase project has the necessary APIs enabled (Firestore)
-4. Check the Actions tab in GitHub for detailed error logs
+3. Check the Actions tab in GitHub for detailed error logs